splashkit/the-programmers-field-guide/src/content/docs/book/part-1-instructions/3-control-flow/4-activities.md

 Here we will be creating some useful information based on petrol prices that the user enters.

-In this task, it is up to you to create a program asks the user for how much they paid per litre l the last time they purchased petrol, and then update some useful statistics based on all of the previous prices entered by the user.
+In this task, it is up to you to create a program asks the user for how much they paid per litre the last time they purchased petrol, and then update some useful statistics based on all of the previous prices entered by the user.

 Your program should: